hanchiang/my-website-hashnode/cl3zbfhrb00oc77nvhgus26vl.md

 ## In closing

-Ghost comes with an elegant user interface which allows us to write content peacefully.
-Hosting ghost as a static website is free and comes with other perks such as fast loading speed(SEO), more secure and able to handle huge traffic volumes if a post becomes viral overnight **Note**: The scripts to generate a static website can be found [here](https://github.com/hanchiang/ghost-convert-static-website).
+Ghost comes with an elegant user interface that allows us to write content peacefully.
+Hosting ghost as a static website is free and comes with other perks such as fast loading speed(SEO), more secure and able to handle huge traffic volumes if a post becomes viral overnight.

+**Note**: The scripts to generate a static website can be found [here](https://github.com/hanchiang/ghost-convert-static-website).
 They are generously commented.
 Feel free to check it out and leave some feedback if you have tried them.